nathan-oliveira/integra-api/README.md

 * docker >= 27.1.1
 * docker-compose

-## Step by step to upload the application to docker, run the commands below in the same order.
+## Step by step to upload the application to docker, run the commands below in the same order

 ```bash
 chmod +x .docker/entrypoint.sh